tom-90/RROx/README.md

 # How to download

 All versions of RROx can be found on the [Releases](https://github.com/tom-90/RROx/releases) page.
-Download the file with the name `RailroadsOnline.Extended-X.X.X.Setup.exe` and run it to install RROx.
+Download the file with the name `RailroadsOnline.Extended.Setup.exe` and run it to install RROx.

 # Antivirus warning